mirisuzanne/mia/content/narrators/delusions.md

 I think it was his brother,
 or maybe brother-in-law,
-who earnestly asked a writing professor:
+who asked a writing professor:
 _Why would anyone write fiction, it's not even true?_
 So there you go.